Shark Exorcist

 Shark Exorcist is a 2016 horror film written and directed by Donald Farmer and distributed by Wild Eye Releasing.

 Plot

-A Devil-worshiping nun summons a demon to inhabit the body of a great white shark that terrorizes a small costal village.
+A Devil-worshiping nun summons a demon to inhabit the body of a great white shark that terrorizes a small coastal village.
 A priest takes it upon himself to save the day.

 Critical reception

 Gizmodo, “Seriously, I couldn’t be more excited for this flick.
 It’s completely incoherent and fucked up in a glorious, Russ Meyer kind of way.
 And we haven’t even gotten to the sharks or the exorcism yet!
 I really hope that there’s a possessed shark.
 Or that our hero gets possessed by a shark!”

 Collider, “If projects like Shark Exorcist, Sharktopus and Sharkansas Women's Prison Massacre qualified as credible filmmaking attempts, they would dominate this entire list.
 But, for the most part, the low-effort schlock that chums the 'sharksploitation' waters, doesn't come close.

 MovieWeb, “Nothing will ever be able to prepare us for the horrors of the Shark Exorcist!”, “Sure to become a cult hit.”